mrachinskiy/jewelcraft/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **IMPORTANT**
-If error occurs on add-on installation or activation you probably trying to install add-on repository instead of release, check [how to install](../../#how-to-install) guide for proper installation process.
+If error occurs on add-on installation or activation you probably trying to install add-on repository instead of release, check how to install guide (on the main page) for proper installation process.

 **Please complete the following information** Operating system:
 Blender version:
 Add-on version:

 **Describe the bug**
 A clear and concise description of what the bug is.